aashhishh/test_code/README.md

-# test_code
+# Answer
+Below mentioned is the code for the task given.

-The answer for the given coding task given
+The code consists of the answer for the given tasks with the test examples defined.